 If you are interested in our other secondary subject courses please view the general Secondary PGDipEd course page.

 Farhat Mustaq was born in Pakistan and lived for 10 years in France before moving to the UK where she completed her degree studies.
 She successfully completed her teacher training in Modern Languages with us and was awarded the The Elaine Hurman Prize for her excellent work on developing her pupils’ use of the target language in class.
-Two years into her teaching career she has been promoted to head of department in her school and is about to start studying for an MEd in Teaching Studies (Listen to Farhat discussing the PGDipEd course in her video above)
+Two years into her teaching career she has been promoted to head of department in her school and is studying for an MEd in Teaching Studies (Listen to Farhat discussing her teacher training course in the video above)

 What students say about the course

 ‘The PGDipEd in MFL was a challenging and rewarding course which laid the foundations for excellent teaching practice.
 I was given continual support both at university and at my school placements.
 The Masters level assignments allowed us to gain an academic understanding of teaching and I am keen to return to gain a Masters in Education in a few years.’
-Stephanie Seal, student teacher, 2010-11
+Stephanie Seal

 The City of Birmingham